zen-code-symphony/reactconcepts/README.md

 - [VSCode](https://code.visualstudio.com/) as the code editor.
 It includes extensions for ESLint, Prettier etc.
 - [npm](https://www.npmjs.com/) as the JavaScript package manager.

-Below is high-level diagram that depicts how all the above pieces fit together.
+Below is a high-level diagram that depicts how all the above pieces fit together:

 ```mermaid
 ---